-This section describes how to restore the original factory contents to the MAX II CPLD on the transceiver signal integrity development board.
+This section describes how to restore the original factory contents to the MAX II CPLD on the development board.
 Make sure you have the Nios II EDS installed, and perform the following instructions:

-1. Set the board switches to the factory default settings described in "Factory Default Switch Settings" on page 4-2.
+1. Set the board switches to the factory default settings described in "Factory Default Switch Jumper Settings" on page 4-2.